OSGeo/OSGeoLive-doc/en/overview/metacrs_overview.rst

-`The group of MetaCRS projects <http://trac.osgeo.org/metacrs/wiki>`_ provide libraries of methods to transform between difference coordinate reference systems.
+`The group of MetaCRS projects <http://trac.osgeo.org/metacrs/wiki>`_ provide libraries of methods to transform between different coordinate reference systems.
 A geographic coordinate reference systems allows all points on the earth to be described as set of coordinates (such as latitude, longitude and elevation).
 Different systems are used to represent the 3 dimensional earth